 - Provide all required signatures and items to the lender.

 - Sends certification request to school after the borrower completes the application and provides all signatures and items.

 - Certify that the student is eligible based on lender specified criteria.

 - Certify that the student has unmet educational expenses.

-- Place loan offer on your financial aid award for you to review and accept.
+- Place loan offer on your OHIO Student Center for you to review and accept.

-- After student accepts the offer on my OHIO Student Center, we send certification to the lender.
+- After student accepts the offer on OHIO Student Center, we send certification to the lender.

 What to Expect Next:

 - After mandatory rescission period (10-15 days), lender sends funds to the university.
 Funds are sent by a paper check or electronic funds transfer (EFT).

 - Please watch for e-mails from our office as paper checks often require the student to endorse the check.